Glossary of Terms

 Benchmark

-[1] A methodology or function used for offline evaluation of a model or system for a particular purpose and to interpret the results.
+[1] A methodology or function used for offline Evaluation of a Model or AI System for a particular purpose and to interpret the results.
 It consists of:

 Dataset